New Day News

 Gary Gireaux and Louis Carter.

-New Day of Laurel Maryland is now listed in the Combined Federal Campaign for government employees.
+New Day Maryland is now listed in the Combined Federal Campaign for government employees.
 Our ID number is 42396

 The Combined Federal Campaign is the workplace giving program of the federal government of the United States.
 According to its website, the mission of the CFC "is to promote and support philanthropy through a program that is employee focused, cost-efficient, and effective in providing all federal employees the opportunity to improve the quality of life for all.